-You have almost certainly been greeted by one: a white cat, sitting upright, one paw held high by the register of a ramen shop or on a souvenir shelf.
-It looks like it is waving goodbye.
-It is doing the opposite.
-The maneki-neko (招き猫) — literally "beckoning cat" — is calling you, and whatever luck you carry, in.
+A white cat sits upright by the register of a ramen shop or on a souvenir shelf, one paw held high.
+It looks like it is waving goodbye, but it is doing the opposite.
+The maneki-neko (招き猫), literally "beckoning cat," is calling you and whatever luck you carry in.

-Once you know how to read one, every maneki-neko tells you what it is for.
-The paw says who it is calling; the color says what it is calling for; the coin says how much.
-And the cat itself, souvenir though it looks, is a piece of pottery with a real hometown.
+A maneki-neko can be read.
+The raised paw tells you who it beckons; the color, what it beckons for; the coin, how much.
+The cat itself, souvenir though it looks, is a piece of pottery with a real hometown.

 It's beckoning, not waving

 The pose copies a specific Japanese gesture.
 To signal "come here," you hold your hand up with the palm facing down and fold the fingers toward yourself.
-That is exactly what the cat is doing.
-To someone raised on the Western palm-up "come here," it reads as a friendly wave — so cats made for export are often molded with the paw turned palm-up instead, to look like beckoning to the people buying them.
-Same intention, flipped hand.
+That is what the cat is doing.
+To someone raised on the Western palm-up "come here," it looks like a friendly wave, so cats made for export are often molded with the paw turned palm-up instead, to look like beckoning to the people buying them.

 Which paw: who the cat is calling